-Calculation of Reversible Inhibition Kinetic Parameters (IC ${50}$ and $K{i}$ ) and Determination of Modes of Inhibition.
-The IC ${50}$ was determined using the log(inhibitor) versus response-variable slope (four parameters) model based on eq.
-5 in GraphPad 8.0.2 (San Diego, CA)
+Calculation of Reversible Inhibition Kinetic Parameters (IC50 and K_i) and Determination of Modes of Inhibition.
+The IC50 was determined using the log(inhibitor) vs. response - variable slope (four parameters) model based on Equation 5 in GraphPad 8.0.2 (San Diego, CA)

-$$Y = min + \frac{(max - min)}{(1 + 10^{(logIC{50} - [I])} \times Hill\ Slope)},$$ (5)
+$$Y = min + \frac{(max - min)}{(1 + 10^{(logIC50 - [I]) \times Hill Slope})}$$ (5)

-where $IC{50}$ represents the half-maximal inhibitory concentration, min is the minimum effect, max is the maximum effect, [I] is the in vitro concentration of the reversible inhibitor, Hill slope is the Hill coefficient, and Y is the % enzyme activity compared to control.
+where IC{50} represents the half-maximal inhibitory concentration, min is the minimum effect, max is the maximum effect, [I] is the in vitro concentration of the reversible inhibitor, Hill slope is the Hill coefficient and Y is the % enzyme activity compared to control.

-Apparent $K_i$ values were derived by nonlinear least-square regression analysis of hydroxylated rivaroxaban formation data (expressed in peak area ratio) collected at various rivaroxaban and INF concentration using eq.
-6 for noncompetitive inhibition in GraphPad 8.0.2 (San Diego, CA).
-The mode of reversible inhibition was determined based on statistical evaluation of the Michaeliswhere v is the rate of enzyme activity, $V{\rm max}$ (maximum rate of reaction) and $K{\rm m}$ (Michaelis constant) are kinetic constants for substrate metabolism; [S] is the in vitro concentration of substrate (rivaroxaban); [I] is the in vitro concentration of inhibitor (INF), and $K{\rm i}$ is the equilibrium dissociation constant for the enzyme-inhibitor complex.
+Apparent K values were derived by nonlinear least-square regression analysis of hydroxylated rivaroxaban formation data (expressed in peak area ratio) collected at various rivaroxaban and INF concentration using Equation 6 for noncompetitive inhibition in GraphPad 8.0.2 (San Diego, CA).
+The mode of reversible inhibition was determined based on statistical evaluation of the Michaelis-Menten plots by corrected Akaike's information criterion and further verified via visual inspection of the transformed Lineweaver-Burk plots where v is the rate of enzyme activity, V{max} (maximum rate of reaction) and K_m (Michaelis constant) are kinetic constants for substrate metabolism; [S] is the in vitro concentration of substrate (rivaroxaban); [I] is the in vitro concentration of inhibitor (INF) and K_i is the equilibrium dissociation constant for the enzyme-inhibitor complex.